 Where is it?

-The Makerspace also extends to part of the open area of the Library lounge, where any visitors to the library can play board games, do puzzles, as well as papercraft, origami, beading, knitting and crocheting.
+The Makerspace also has a small open area of the Library lounge, where any visitors to the Robertson Library can play board games, do puzzles, as well as paper craft, origami, beading, knitting and crocheting.

 Equipment, tools and materials